-Please see our valuation report dated December 6, 2018 for a complete list of our previous economic assumptions.
+Please see our previous GASB No. 75 valuation report dated June 11, 2019 for a complete list of our previous economic assumptions.

 b.
 Benefit revisions have been adopted since the prior valuation.
 The only benefit change for HealthSelect retirees and dependents for whom Medicare is not primary is an increase in the out-of-pocket maximum for both HealthSelect and Consumer Directed HealthSelect (CDHP) from \$6,650 to \$6,750 for individuals and from \$13,300 to \$13,500 for families in order to remain consistent with Internal Revenue Service maximums.
 This minor benefit change is provided for in the FY2020 Assumed Per Capita Health Benefit Costs.
 There are no benefit changes for HealthSelect retirees and dependents for whom Medicare is Primary.